alternet/alternet.ml/parsing/src/site/markdown/parsing.md

  * [Alternet Libs](../apidocs/index.html)

+<a name="features"></a>

 ### Features

 Some tools are already existing for designing grammars.

-Alternet Parsing takes the bet that you don't want to learn a new DSL (such as with the well-known ANTLR tool), and therefore allow you to write your grammar in pure Java code.
+**Alternet Parsing** takes the bet that you don't want to learn a new DSL (such as with the well-known ANTLR tool), and therefore allow you to write your grammar in pure Java code.

-A grammar in Alternet Parsing is just an interface, which allow to avoid pollute the code with Java modifiers (namely "`public static final`") ; the other benefits with interfaces is that you can have multiple inheritence, which allow you to extend by composition new grammars.
+A grammar in **Alternet Parsing** is just an interface, which allow to avoid pollute the code with Java modifiers (namely "`public static final`") ; the other benefits with interfaces is that you can have multiple inheritence, which allow you to extend by composition new grammars.
 Overriding a rule is as simple as you expect.

-A grammar in Alternet Parsing (almost) follows the way rules are written in grammar-formal languages, you are not lost by the order rules are written.
+A grammar in **Alternet Parsing** (almost) follows the way rules are written in grammar-formal languages, you are not lost by the order rules are written.

 There are 3 main citizens in Alternet Parsing : the [`Grammar`](apidocs/ml/alternet/parser/Grammar.html), the [`Rule`](apidocs/ml/alternet/parser/Grammar.Rule.html), and the [`Token`](apidocs/ml/alternet/parser/Grammar.Token.html) (a token is also a rule).